nahin113/NexLearn/README.md

 ---

-## 🔐 Environment Variables
+## Environment Variables

-Create a `.env.local` file in the root directory and populate it with the following:
+Create a `.env` file in the root directory and populate it with the following:

 ```env
 # BetterAuth